Deploy a Spring Boot application with Docker and Nginx Reverse Proxy

 • We start a container from the image and indicate we want to run the process in the background using the option "-d" contrary to the option "-it" which means to run interactively.

-• When we send a request to http://localhost:8000, we get a response with the HTML content.
-We cannot access it through the browser yet.
+• When we send a request to http://localhost:8000, we get a response with HTML content.
+However, we cannot access it through the browser yet.

 Pull the Docker image from the Docker Hub and run it